 Available to Indian citizens with confirmed admission, these loans are subject to standard criteria like age, credit history, and collateral.
 While terms vary across lenders, they provide essential financial support for pursuing higher education through the management quota.

-This guide simplifies the loan application process, helping you figure out lender options, eligibility, and how to manage the financial side of your educational journey.
+This guide simplifies the loan application process, helping you understand lender options, eligibility, and how to manage the financial side of your educational journey.

 What is Management Quota?